rsmp-nordic/rsmp_core/source/applicability/error_handling.rst

 ^^^^^^^^^^^^^^^^^

-If the component (``cId``) is not known, then the site must answer with CommandResponse/StatusResponse the values are set according to the table below.
+If the component (``cId``) is not known, then the site must answer with CommandResponse/StatusResponse where the values are set according to the table below.

 .. table:: ComponentId unknown